rokath/trice/docs/TriceUserGuide.md

   ![x](./ref/0-16-32BitTimeStamps.jpg)

 - The trice tool `-ts*` CLI switches allow customization.
 With `-hs off` host time stamps are suppressed.
-- It is also possible to use the (time) stamp option not for timestamps but for any values, like addresses or a voltage.
+- It is also possible to use the (time) stamp option not for timestamps but for any values, like addresses or a voltage or for different time bases.

 ####  2.4.2. <a name='TriceChecks'></a>Trice Checks